Falyrion/Spotify-Pipeline/README.md

 # Create an IBM DB2 database instance on IBM Cloud
 Design and create <b>IBM DB2</b> database on <b>IBM Cloud</b>.
 It might be useful to create a star schema data warehouse and split the data across multiple tables.
-But for simplicity we will just create one table to hold all data.
+But for simplicity, we will create one table to hold all data.
 The table can be created with the following statement:

 ```sql